paciox/safaribooks/README.md

 The program offers also an option to ensure best compatibilities for who wants to export the `EPUB` to E-Readers like Amazon Kindle: `--kindle`, it blocks overflow on `table` and `pre` elements (see [example](#use-or-not-the---kindle-option)).
 In this case, I suggest you to convert the `EPUB` to `AZW3` with Calibre or to `MOBI`, remember in this case to select `Ignore margins` in the conversion options:

+When the source book is a fixed-layout title, the downloader keeps the original XHTML/CSS untouched on disk, downloads any referenced font files, and renders a PDF with Chromium instead of packaging an EPUB.
+This is why the optional PDF stack needs both the Python packages and the separate `playwright install chromium` step.

 ![Calibre IgnoreMargins](https://github.com/lorenzodifuccia/cloudflare/raw/master/Images/safaribooks/safaribooks_calibre_IgnoreMargins.png "Select Ignore margins")